UTS: Top-ranked young university in Australia*

 In 2014, UTS Business School was awarded 5 Stars overall, achieving 5-star ratings in Employability, Engagement, Internationalisation and Diversity, and Facilities.

-UTS ranked 9th in Australia at 193 (up from 218) in the QS World University Rankings 2016–2017 [opens an external site].
-UTS also ranked 8th in the world and 1st in Australia in the QS Top 50 under 50 (opens an external site) in the QS GLOBAL index of newer universities — those less than 50 years old.
+UTS ranked 9th in Australia at 176 (up from 193) in the QS World University Rankings 2017–2018.
+UTS also ranked 8th in the world and 1st in Australia in the QS Top 50 under 50 in the QS GLOBAL index of newer universities — those less than 50 years old.
 The rankings are based on research, teaching, employability and internationalisation.

-UTS was among the world’s top institutions in 15 of 30 subjects, including accounting and finance, art and design, business and management studies, chemistry, communication and media studies, computer science and information systems, economics and econometrics, education, engineering (civil and structural, electrical, mechanical), environmental sciences, law, mathematics and nursing.
+UTS was among the world’s top institutions in 22 of 42 subjects including nursing, art and design, sports-related subjects, law, computer Science and information systems, accounting and finance, business and management studies, communication and media studies and economics and econometrics.

 Subject Fields in the Top 100 Universities